Konami33/k3s-deployment/README.md

 Before proceeding, ensure you have the following:

-- An AWS account with appropriate IAM permissions.
+- An AWS account with appropriate `IAM` permissions.
-- Pulumi CLI installed locally and authenticated with your Pulumi account and a PULUMI access token.
+- `Pulumi` installed locally and authenticated with your Pulumi account and a `PULUMI access token`.
 - GitHub repository set up to host your Pulumi project.
-- Access to GitHub Secrets to securely store credentials and sensitive information.
+- Access to GitHub `Secrets` to securely store credentials and sensitive information.

 ## Project Structure
 The project is organized into the following structure: